CathIAS/TLIO/README.md

 ### Used to generate `data.hdf5`
 Timestamps (t) are in microseconds (us).
-Each row corresponds to a single timestamp.
+Each row corresponds to data in a single timestamp.
 All data is delimited by commas.

 - `my_timestamps_p.txt` VIO timestamps.
 Used to select data time range.
   - [ t ]